 Software Developer, Architect, and UX Designer

-Newly married in Cleveland Ohio, Tony is primarily focused these days on trying to be a good husband.
+Born and raised in Cleveland Ohio, now married and living in upstate New York, Tony is primarily focused these days on trying to be a good husband.
 While inexperienced at that, he's quite experienced in all things web.

 Tony has been programming since he was 12 years old, and got into web sites and web application development at 16.
 After graduating with a Computer Science degree from Case Western Reserve University, Tony continued with that interest as a Microsoft certified software application developer and architect, database designer, and user interface designer.